stevestrutt/ssh-vpc-modules/README.md

-# Example for VPC access with a Bastion Host from Schematics
+# Example VPC with SSH access and Bastion Host for Redhat Ansible

 This Terraform example for IBM Cloud Schematics illustrates how to deploy an IBM Cloud Gen2 VPC with a bastion host to provide secure